tomapel721/Telemetry-Receiver/README.md

 # Telemetry
-Telemetry system transmitter designed for a Formula Student car
+Telemetry system designed for a Formula Student car.